iankronquist/rustyvisor/README.md

 # Building

-Depends on nightly Rust, GCC, and the Linux module development headers.
+Depends on nightly Rust, Xargo, GCC, and the Linux module development headers.

 ```
 $ ./prep.sh